pwa-builder/PWABuilder/docs/studio/existing-app.md

 ## Generate Icons

 Currently, PWAs running on different platforms, such as Windows, Android and iOS all require different sized icons for your PWA to display properly.
-The PWA Studio extension can help you generate the correct sized Icons for your application, using your [existing 512x512 sized icon](https://blog.pwabuilder.com/docs/image-recommendations-for-windows-pwa-packages/) and add them directly to your manifest.
+The PWA Studio extension can help you generate the correct sized icons for your application, using your [existing 512x512 sized icon](https://blog.pwabuilder.com/docs/image-recommendations-for-windows-pwa-packages/) and add them directly to your manifest.

 To generate icons: